WebAssembly/design/Web.md

 WebAssembly's [Minimum Viable Product](MVP.md) explicitly targets browser embeddings, and treats WebAssembly as an integral part of the Web platform.

-A key part of operating on the web is supporting [feature testing](FeatureTest.md).
+A key part of operating on the Web is supporting [feature testing](FeatureTest.md).

 # Implementation Details